PaloAltoNetworks/iron-skillet/templates/README.md

 Also contained are the set commands spreadsheets that use Excel formulas, allowing users to add in custom values specific to their deployment.

+A complete list of template variables, along with descriptions, can be found at (link???)

 ##  Excel set command spreadsheets
 The directories `templates/panorama/set_commands` and `templates/panos/set_commands`
 each contain an Excel file with two worksheets: